WP Activity Log Review: A WordPress Activity & Tracking Plugin

 Most of these columns are sortable, which allows you to view all alerts from the same IP address in a row.
 Or all alerts from the same user.
 If you need more control over your alerts, consider the search/filtering add-on.

-You can optionally choose to show a widget on your Dashboard that contains the last 5 alerts from your audit log.
+You can optionally choose to show a widget on your Dashboard that contains the last 5 alerts from your activity log.
 Easily turn it on or off in your settings, or show/hide it using Screen Options at the top of the page.

-Premium Add-Ons WP Security Audit Log
+Premium Add-Ons WP Activity Log

 Don’t want to login to your WordPress admin area just to check your audit log?
 No problem.
 The email notifications add-on will send the alerts straight to your inbox.
 Every alert that is tracked in the viewer can also be sent to your email.